Are you hoping to work with a professional ghostwriter, but are not sure how to find one? Or how to work with a ghost to produce a great book?

 …and much more.
 Let’s begin!

 Yes.
-Remember, the ghostwriter is an expert at converting information and ideas into a book.
+Remember, the ghostwriter is an expert at converting information and ideas into a manuscript.
 This means that he/she doesn’t have to be an expert in a particular topic.

 The ghostwriting process depends on you (the client), your ghostwriter, and the working relationship you develop with each other.